spring-projects-experimental/spring-boot-thin-launcher/README.md

 also start up faster (e.g. 6s startup goes down to 4s for a vanilla Eureka Server).

 The thin launcher can be used to pre-compute its own dependency graph in the form of a properties file, which also speeds up the launch a bit, even if you still have to resolve all the jars (remotely or from the cache).
-To compute the dependency graph and output the result in the form of a properties file, just use the `thin.compute` flag on startup, e.g.
+To compute the dependency graph and output the result in the form of a properties file, just use the `thin.classpath=properties` flag on startup, e.g.

 ```
-$ java -jar myapp.jar --thin.compute > thin.properties
+$ java -jar myapp.jar --thin.classpath=properties > thin.properties
 $ java -jar myapp.jar
 ```